TransparentHealth/python-poetri/README.md

 Note there are a lot of way to generate keys and work with JWTs.
 You could use other tools or roll your own.
 These methods are provided as a convenience.

-Minting a NewKeypair
+Minting a New Keypair
 ---------------------

-`generate_jwk_keypair.py` mints a new public and private keypair in JWT format.
+`generate_jwk_keypair.py` mints a new public and private keypair in JWK format.
 This file is used to sign JWTs (a.k.a.
 JWSs).
 The only positional command line argument is the key id `kid`.
 Its output is to standard out `stdout`.